shravan20/ohmytidbits/index.md

 **Oh My Tidbits** is a public workspace for ideas in progress; a living digital garden of interlinked notes.

-I see writing as a way to think—each note helps me untangle ideas, ignite fresh connections, and deepen my understanding.
+I see writing as a way to think; each note helps me untangle ideas, ignite fresh connections, and deepen my understanding.
 So each tidbit evolves over time as concepts are tested, challenged, and refined.
 You’ll find a living web of linked tidbits here, each unfolding at its own pace.
 Don’t mind the occasional misstep, garden grows strongest by questioning assumptions and refining mental models

 - Jump in via the search bar (⌘ K)